-Page Parameter Description MIDI Keys This is used to specify which MIDI channel is used to play notes for the currently selected pad.
-If a channel selected here is also chosen as the MIDI IN channel for a pad, that pad will also play notes in response to signals received on this MIDI channel.
-See the section below on Use MIDI Devices for more information.
-When this parameter is set to Omni, notes will be triggered for the currently selected pad by all MIDI channels.
+Page Parameter Description MIDI In (Cont'd) MIDI Keys Specifies which MIDI channel is used to play notes for the currently selected pad.
+If a channel selected here is also chosen as the MIDI IN channel for a p that pad will also play notes in response to signals received on this MIDI channel.
+See the section Use MIDI Devices with Blackbox below for more information.
+When this parameter is set to Omni , notes will be triggered for the currently selected pad by all MIDI channels.
 However, any MIDI channel that is assigned as the MIDI In for a pad or as the MIDI Pads parameter will be excluded from the list of channels that will trigger notes for the currently selected pad.
-MIDI Program Change messages received on this channel will be processed by the blackbox if the ProgChange setting (below) is set to ON.
+MIDI Program Change messages received on this channel w by the blackbox if the ProgChange parameter is set to ON .
 ProgChange When set to ON , blackbox will respond to MIDI program change messages received on the MIDI Pads and MIDI Keys channels by opening the Preset that maps to the specified program number.
-See the section below on Use MIDI Devices for more information.
+See the section Use MIDI Devices with Blackbox below for more information.
 Program change messages on other channels will be ignored.
 Remember that blackbox does not automatically save changes.
-This means that when you change presets you will lose any unsaved changes.
-ClockSource This parameter allows you to select a source for the clock signal when you have one or more MIDI devices connected to blackbox.
+This means that when you change presets using a MIDI Program Change you will lose any unsaved changes.
+ClockSource Allows you to select a source for the clock signal when you have one or more MIDI devices connected to blackbox.
 Select MIDI Port to use the device connected via the TRS MIDI In port.
 Choose USB Port to use the device connected via the USB Device port.
-Select AII when you only plan to have one device with a clock connected at a time and don't want to have to keep changing this parameter, or you want to let the two clocks fight it out.
-Select None to ignore all incoming clock signals and always use the internal signal.
-Metro Metronome This controls when the metronome is used.
+Select All when you only plan to have one device with a clock connected at a time and don't want to have to keep changing this parameter, or you want to let the two clocks fight it out.
+Select None to ignore all incoming clock signals and always use the internal signal. completely.
+Choose Rec to only use the Metronome when you Controls when the metronome is used.
 Select OFF to disable the metronome completely.
 Choose Rec to only use the Metronome when you start recording.
 Choose Play to use the metronome whenever the Play button is active.
 Output The metronome will only play on the audio output channel selected here.
 You can choose to play it on Stereo outs Out1, Out2 or Out3, or only the left or right channel of any of those outputs.
 You can also choose to send it to the headphones output by selecting HP.
 If you choose any channel other than HP, the signal will not be included in the headphone output.
 Gain Adjusts the volume level of the metronome in decibels.
+Clock Clock In Controls how the signal received in the Clock In TRS jack is interpreted.
+Set this to the number of pulses per quarter note that are generated by the external clock source.
+Clock Out Controls the clock signal sent out through the Clock Out TRS jack.
+Set this to the number of pulses per quarter note expected by the external device that will receive the clock signal.